liana-p/narrat-engine/docs/guides/getting-help.md

 ### GitHub issues

-It is also possible to open a [GitHub issue](https://github.com/liana-p/narrat-engine/issues) to report a bug or suggest a feature
+It is also possible to open a [GitHub issue](https://github.com/liana-p/narrat-engine/issues) to report a bug or suggest a feature.